Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Introduction

 In contrast to RL, Behavioral Cloning (BC) aims to clone the observed expert behavior through training an NN on optimal state-action pairs.
-Such pairs are usually obtained, either via indirect or direct methods, as the solution of deterministic OCPs.
-Recently, BC has been widely used to generate optimal guidance commands in real time, or reduce the computational time for the optimal solution in aerospace applications, such as spacecraft landing \cite{sanchez2018real,cheng2020real}, hypersonic vehicle reentry \cite{chai2019six,shi2021onboard}, missile interception \cite{wang2022nonlinear}, low-thrust transfer \cite{izzo2021real}, end-to-end human-Mars entry, powered-descent, and landing problem \cite{you2022onboard}, minimum-fuel geostationary station-keeping \cite{zhang2023minimum}, time-optimal interplanetary rendezvous \cite{izzo2023neural}, and solar sailcraft transfer \cite{cheng2018real}.
+Such pairs are usually obtained by solving deterministic OCPs via indirect or direct methods.
+Recently, BC has been widely used to generate optimal guidance commands in real time, or reduce the computational time in aerospace applications, such as spacecraft landing \cite{sanchez2018real,cheng2020real}, hypersonic vehicle reentry \cite{chai2019six,shi2021onboard}, missile interception \cite{wang2022nonlinear}, low-thrust transfer \cite{izzo2021real}, end-to-end human-Mars entry, powered-descent, and landing problem \cite{you2022onboard}, minimum-fuel geostationary station-keeping \cite{zhang2023minimum}, time-optimal interplanetary rendezvous \cite{izzo2023neural}, and solar sailcraft transfer \cite{cheng2018real}.
 Specifically, in Ref. \cite{cheng2018real}, some minimum-time orbital transfer problems with random initial conditions were solved by the indirect method to formulate the dataset for the state-guidance command pairs.
 Then, the dataset was used to train NNs within a supervised learning framework.
 Finally, the trained NNs were able to generate the optimal guidance command in real time.
 However, constraints on the solar sailcraft attitude were not considered in that paper.
 In practice, factors such as power generation and thermal control generally reduce the admissible variation range of the cone angle, which is equal to the sail attitude for a perfectly flat ideal sail \cite{he2014time,caruso2020effects,oguri2022solar}.
 In addition, the optimal guidance command for the solar sailcraft transfer problem may be discontinuous, which generally degrades the approximation performance of NNs.
 In fact, approximating discontinuous controls via NNs, even with many hidden layers and/or neurons, can be quite challenging, as shown by the numerical simulations in Refs. \cite{li2019neural,george2022use,origer2023guidance}.